Theres a good reason it cost's money to have it fixed.!!!

 Sometimes consoles run hotter after diy attempts due to cracked solder under chips causing electrical resistance which generates extra heat.
 It's a minefield of possible complications through lack of knowledge and care, and we are not keen in taking on such scenarios.

-The reason we charge what we do, is because we use the best fluxes, the best solders, the best thermal pads and quality thermal ceramic pastes, and avoid the known dangers in these types of repairs, along with many years of micro-bga-smd and component soldering experience
+The reason we charge what we do, is because we use the best fluxes, the best solders, the best thermal pads and quality thermal ceramic pastes, and avoid the known dangers in console repairs, along with many years of micro-bga-smd and component soldering experience

 Mon - Fri.
 9:00-18:00